 INCOME PROTECTION FOR VETS

 Income Protection cover provides you with a replacement income in the event that you become unable to work due to accident or illness.
 This is particularly relevant for Vets who are for the most part employees and have no sick pay entitlements apart from maybe a week’s salary payment.
 Your benefit will last for as long as you are unwell, right through to retirement age.
-You can choose to cover yourself from Day 1 or a deferred period of time.

 What Type Of Cover Do I Need?

 We have seen a very significant number of claims from both large animal and companion animal vets over the years.
 Similar to other medical professions it can be difficult for veterinary employers to pay sick pay to their vets in the incidence of them being sick or getting injured.

 Large Animal Vets are definitely the most likely of all the professions to be injured during the course of their working day.
 A look at our testimonial page will show you how Vets have claimed for being kicked by horses and cows, they’ve been bitten and suffered broken legs when animals landed on them.
 Companion Animal Vets also suffer more than their fair share of injuries at work.